When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 Let’s describe the matter in more detail.

 We tested WordPress.com’s page view hits with a test site.
-Unlike its past behavior, WordPress.com now doesn’t count your page views while logged into your dashboard.
+Unlike in the past, WordPress.com now doesn’t count page views when logged into your dashboard.

-Here, you need to consider the aspect of counts for users who own their sites and the ones who visit an external site built on WordPress.com.
+Here, it would be best to consider the counts for users who own their sites and those who visit an external site built on WordPress.com.

 Users who run their sites on WordPress.com can see people’s counts in the dashboard.
-On the other hand, the platform has stopped counting their personal views if they visit their pages.
+However, the platform has stopped counting their personal views if they visit their pages.
 On WordPress.com’s free sites, admins cannot see their view counts if they visit their pages while logged in to their WordPress free sites’ dashboards.
 However, if logged-in admins visit their pages from a different web browser, WordPress will count their views in this case.

-Here, the case is different for external sites.
-If logged-in admins visit other sites while logged in to their WordPress.com dashboards, their visits to external sites will count their page views for other sites’ owners.
+The case is different for external sites.
+If logged-in admins visit other sites while logged in to their WordPress.com dashboards, their visits to external sites will count as page views for the other sites’ owners.

 While WordPress.com may help site owners manage the said option in Settings, it allows admins to track personal site visits for improved performance.